KozielPiotr/HR_helper/README.md

 # HR_helper
 HR_helper is going to be a tool that helps to manage staff in your department, or even whole company.
-Say "good bye!" to dozens of
+Say "good bye!" to dozens of inconvenient spreadsheets.
+Everything in one place, easy to find and update!

 ## Employees informations
 You can store informations about your employees.
 Informations like: